About the Partnership

 Matthew C. Compher, CHST, OHST, CUSP, Quanta Services, Inc., VP Safety, Health & Environmental

 Task Teams are formed at need to accomplish tasks related to the Partnership’s mission.
-Currently there are four Task Teams:
+Currently there are three Task Teams:

 Chair: Maryann Buelow – Utilities Services, Inc.